-Membership is open to UN/CEFACT Experts and OASIS BDX Members with broad knowledge in the area of standardised electronic document exchange.
+Membership is open to UN/CEFACT Experts and OASIS BDXR Members with broad knowledge in the area of standardised electronic document exchange.

 The project will follow the UN/CEFACT Open Development Process, ODP.

 The participation requirements of both UN/CEFACT and OASIS will apply.
 This includes Intellectual Property Rights, Code of Conduct and membership status.